Top 5 Underquilts for Hammock Camping

 Two layers of Primaloft insulation, with an offset quilted construction, provide the best hammock insulation.

-The manufacturer’s updated ENO Vulcan has a fully adjustable shock cord suspension system that’s easy to set up works with any standard hammock and adapts to any sleeping position.
+The manufacturer’s updated ENO Vulcan features a fully adjustable shock-cord suspension system that’s easy to set up, works with any standard hammock, and adapts to any sleeping position.

 The Vulcan UnderQuilt fits users up to 6’2” and includes a large mesh storage bag.